 The flu varies in severity every year, but for most people, the symptoms are fairly mild.
 However, the CDC notes that the flu affects millions of people every year, resulting in hundreds of thousands of hospitalizations and tens of thousands of deaths.
 Children, the elderly, and people with weakened immune systems are most at risk.

-In 2020, the presence of COVID-19 could make getting the flu more dangerous, due to possible interactions between the two illnesses.
+The presence of COVID-19 could make getting the flu more dangerous.

 Can the flu make COVID-19 worse?